NohPei/peilab-website/README.md

 # PEI Lab @ University of Michigan

-This repository is based on the [Kording lab page](http://kordinglab.com/) and their jekyll template.
+This repository is based on the [Kording lab page](http://kordinglab.com/) and their jekyll template, changes to the desired output/function for the PEI lab.

 ## Run the page locally using Jekyll